Equation 3

 This page collects my work on cryptocurrencies and blockchains.
-My main conceptual idea in this area is in equations (1)-(3) of the June 2018 “Economic Limits” paper, significantly updated in June 2022.
-These equations show that the anonymous, decentralized trust invented by Satoshi Nakamoto is very expensive: the ongoing, “flow” cost of maintaining the trust has to be large relative to the one-off, “stock” value of attacking the system.
+My main conceptual idea in this area is in equations (1)-(3) of the “Economic Limits” paper.
+These equations show that the anonymous, decentralized trust invented by Satoshi Nakamoto, while undeniably ingenious, is profoundly expensive: the ongoing, “flow” cost of maintaining the trust has to be large relative to the one-off, “stock” value of attacking the system.
+Moreover, this equilibrium cost of blockchain trust scales linearly with the value secured – which means that if cryptocurrencies and blockchains were to become more economically useful, then the costs of trust would have to grow to absurd levels.
+By one calculation in the paper, it would take all of global GDP to secure the Nakamoto blockchain to $25 billion.
+There is a way out of my flow-stock argument but it is premised on the risk of economic collapse.
+Thus, “pick your poison”: extremely high costs, or security premised on risk of collapse.

 Selected Materials